 |The Holuhraun fissure eruption in Iceland just before it ended in Feb 2015.|

 The volume of a deposit also represent how much material came out in total during an eruption, not all at once.
 We would need to calculate the discharge rate of the eruption, or the mass per time, which is a different challenge.
 But these volumes hopefully give you a better idea of how diverse volcanic eruptions are, and part of the reason the jobs of volcanologists are both challenging and interesting.

 BUT I do not want these very large eruptions to make you worry that an eruption on that size is a common occurrence or something to lose sleep over!
 The bigger an eruption is the less frequently they occur.
 Smaller eruptions occur all the time.
-In fact, on any give day there are twenty volcanoes actively erupting, but those eruptions involve small lava flows, little explosions (like the ones mentioned above at Stromboli), steam explosions and other burps and bumps that do not even leave a deposit.
+In fact, on any given day there are approximately twenty volcanoes actively erupting, but those eruptions involve small lava flows, little explosions (like the ones mentioned above at Stromboli), steam explosions and other burps and bumps that do not even leave much of a deposit.
 The Volcano Explosivity Index (VEI) is partially defined on eruption volume and ranges from 1 to 8.
 Recently this scale was expanded to include more small eruptions because they are what we observe most of the time from volcanoes (academic paper).
 Many processes on earth seem impossibly large, that is what makes them fascinating, and in many cases beautiful.
 Just because we measure something doesn't mean it is less awe inspiring, in fact, for me quantifying geologic processes helps me understand just how impressive our planet is.